kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q129
 A 15-year-old boy presents with sudden-onset right testicular pain associated with nausea and vomiting.
 On examination, the right testis is found to be drawn up into the groin with a horizontal lie and is very tender.
 What is the most appropriate form of management?

-	A. Broad-spectrum antibiotics - F
+	A. Broad-spectrum antibiotics
 	B. Exploration of testis via inguinal incision
-	C. Bedrest and scrotal support - F
+	C. Bedrest and scrotal support
-	D. ‘Watch and wait’ policy - F
+	D. ‘Watch and wait’ policy
 	E. Exploration of testis via transverse incision over testis

 #### Answer: E. Exploration of testis via transverse incision over testis - TRUE
-- These symptoms are most likely to be due to a testicular torsion.
-This has to be considered a surgical emergency as the longer this is left, the higher the chance of testicular infarction.
+- Symptoms are most likely to be due to a *testicular torsion*
+- This has to be considered a surgical emergency as the longer this is left, the higher the chance of testicular infarction.
 The purpose of surgery is to correct the torsion in the affected testis and to anchor the other testis to prevent future torsion.
 This can be achieved via a transverse incision over the testis or via a small midline incision in the scrotal raphe.
 If the testis is found to be clearly necrotic, it should be removed.

 ### Q130
 In the _induction of anaesthesia_:

 	A. Thiopentone injection results in a delayed recovery because of its high lipid solubility
-	B. Propofol commonly causes nausea on recovery - F
+	B. Propofol commonly causes nausea on recovery
 	C. Ketamine is a stimulant that works by dissociation
-	D. Ketamine is routinely used in adult anaesthesia - F
+	D. Ketamine is routinely used in adult anaesthesia
 	E. Ketamine can cause a bradycardia on injection

 #### Answer: E. Ketamine can cause a bradycardia on injection - *FALSE* = C. Ketamine is a stimulant that works by dissociation - TRUE
 - Ketamine is a stimulant that works by dissociation
-- Commonly causes a tachycardia and rise in blood pressure on injection
+	- Causes a tachycardia and &uarr; blood pressure on injection
-- Use is commonly within paediatric anaesthesia
+- Use is commonly within *paediatric anaesthesia*
 - Commonest side effects are nightmares and hallucinations